Cambridge ESOL Examinations

 This is an examination at an advanced level that is recognised as fulfilling English language requirements by British universities and for business and academic purposes overseas.

-More information about these and other Cambridge exams may be found at Cambridge ESOL Examinations.
+More information about the above and other Cambridge exams may be found on the Cambridge English official website.